jkunggit/nextjs_setup/README.md

-# nextjs-setup
+# nextjs-setup-with-custom-express-server

-Quickly and easily start a Next.js project.
+Quickly and easily start a Next.js with custom express server project.

 ## Technologies